10+ Things To Do In Altea, Spain In One Day

 Exploring Altea Old Town - Village Street with a Sea view

-Things To Do in Altea, Spain - Explore White Old Town
+Things To Do in Altea, Spain - Exploring Old Town

 Church of Our Lady of Consolation

 The Church of Our Lady of Consolation (es.
-Nuestra Señora del Consuelo) is located in the Plaza de la Iglesia, the heart of the Altea old town.
+Nuestra Señora del Consuelo) is located in the Plaza de la Iglesia square, the heart of the Altea old town.
 The church is a beautiful architectural work of neo-baroque style built on the foundations of an ancient temple.
 It’s topped with a distinctive blue dome which can’t be missed as it’s visible from many places in town.
-You can visit it for free during opening hours – to check them visit the church website.
+You can visit the church for free during opening hours.

-Church of Our Lady of Consolation with a beautiful blue dome in Altea, Spain
+Church of Our Lady of Consolation with a characteristic blue dome in Altea, Spain

 Interior of Church of Our Lady of Consolation in Altea, Spain